-Businesses not filed by the third Friday of September of that year will be dissolved at the close of business on the fourth Friday of September by The State, and the business will be unable to legally conduct business in the state of Florida.
+Businesses not filed by the third Friday of September of that year will be dissolved at the close of business on the fourth Friday of September by The State.
 Additional reinstatement fees may be acquired.

 ** If you need an updated labor law poster, please make sure it is added to your selection below.
 Labor Law Posters should also be renewed every calendar year in order to remain compliant by displaying current laws and updated important information.

 If you have reached this page in error, are a new business, do not need to renew / file an annual report, and only need to obtain your Certificate of Status, Labor Law Poster, and/or EIN, please go back to our homepage and select the documents you would like to obtain and you will be redirected to the proper application forms.

 About your Annual Report:

 - An annual report must be filed each year for your business entity to maintain an “active status” with the Department of State.